Introduction - Setup

-Step 2: Click Apps on the side menu.
+Step 1: While viewing your Shopify admin, click Apps on the side menu.

-Step 4: When the Bundle Builder dashboard has loaded, click the Create new bundle button.
-This will direct you to the Setup page.
+Step 3: When the Bundle Builder dashboard has loaded, click the Create new bundle button.
+This will direct you to the Setup.

 In this guide, we'll go over each Setup option in detail to help you choose the best settings for your bundle.

 Begin by entering a Bundle name.
 The Bundle name will be visible only to you in Shopify's admin and within the Bundle Builder app.
 Choose a name that accurately represents your bundle to make it easy to identify later on.
 However, you can come back and change it at any time if required.

 The next step is deciding whether you want to create a native or classic bundle.

 When you're new to Bundle Builder, it's not always obvious what the difference is.
 But don't worry, you'll feel more confident after you've created your first couple of bundles!
 Let's quickly look at each one to help make your decision easier.

 Native bundles are an exciting new addition to Bundle Builder.
 We've integrated Shopify's bundling API into our app, meaning you can now create bundles that have fewer technical restrictions.
 You may wish to choose a native bundle if:

 - You want to offer Shopify discount codes with your bundle.